dxa4481/Damn-Vulnerable-Redis-Container/README.md

 # Damn Vulnerable Redis Container
 -----------------------------

 It's known there are security issues with running redis without authentication (which is the default behavior).
-[Others have shown](http://antirez.com/news/96) exposing redis on a port can obtain RCE (in this example, only if ssh is exposed).
+[Others have shown](http://antirez.com/news/96) exposing redis on a port can lead to RCE (in this example, only if ssh is exposed).
 [Others have also shown](http://www.agarri.fr/kom/archives/2014/09/11/trying_to_hack_redis_via_http_requests/index.html) you can run Redis commands via CSRF.

 This docker image runs Redis and SSH, and provides a CSRF example, which will write your SSH key to the authorized_keys file, even if redis is not exposed, allowing an attacker to log in.